Basics of digital marketing – where to start?

 Which materials to use?

-A business owner might already have Forbes or The Economist on subscription, and even though they offer a fair amount of information on digital media, a more thorough and reader-friendly overview is offered by the following:
+A business owner might already have Forbes or The Economist on subscription, and even though they offer a fair amount of information on digital media, a more thorough and reader-friendly overview is provided by the following:

 - The Verge – one of the leading websites for digital news, offering different viewpoints from economics to culture.
 What exactly was that Pokémon craze about?
 What is going on with the Clinton email scandal?
 The Verge is best for hearing fast about new tech solutions and recent events in the field.